-$$\dot{n} = k\Delta u \tag{3}$$
+$$\dot{n} = k\Delta u \tag{4}$$

-- 25 The parameter, k, represents the material cohesion and vegetation root properties that control bank erosion and varies between 10^{-8} and 10^{-7} (dimensionless).
+The parameter, k, represents the material cohesion and vegetation root properties that control bank erosion and varies between 10^{-8} and 10^{-7} (dimensionless).
 For an assumed k, vegetation-induced velocity gradients across the channel are expected to alter bank erosion rates.
-Thus, although we show the potential for concentrated flow paths to cause a morphology with vegetated islands, our analysis does not preclude bar vegetation from increasing bank erosion rates that would tend to increase sinuosity, in contrast to previous experimental work suggesting flood-established vegetation should result in island development (Van - 30 Dijk et al., 2013).

 Vegetation "pushing" flow toward the outer bank is analogous to "bar push" (Allmendinger et al., 2005; Parker et al., 2011), whereby a rapidly accreting point bar may cause erosion at the outer bank (Eke et al., 2014; van de Lageweg et al., 2014).
-This increase in bank erosion would be countered by deposition of fine sediment on the bar resulting from the vegetation-induced reduction in velocity in this region, that may in turn induce addition "push" through bar building (e.g., Eke et al., 2014).
-Coarse bank roughness counters this effect, pushing the high velocity core back toward the center of the channel (Gorrick and Rodríguez, 2012; Thorne and Furbish, 1995).
+This increase in bank erosion would be countered by deposition of fine sediment on the bar resulting from the vegetation-induced reduction in velocity in this region, that may in turn induce additional "push" through bar building (e.g.,

+30 Eke et al., 2014).
+Coarse bank roughness counters this effect, pushing the high-velocity core back toward the center of the channel (Gorrick and Rodríguez, 2012; Thorne and Furbish, 1995).
 The balance between erosion of the bank and deposition on the bar would thus dictate whether net erosion or net deposition within the active channel occurs, inducing changes in channel width (Eke et al., 2014), and altering channel morphology.